TheMarmottin/Converter/README.md

 # Converter

-If you want to test it, [download the latest ZIP](https://github.com/TheMarmottin/Converter/archive/master.zip) and extract it into your `mod/` folder.
+To install, [download the latest ZIP](https://github.com/TheMarmottin/Converter/archive/master.zip) and extract it into your `mod/` folder.

-Please tell me if there is any culture/religion/province in ck2 think should be linked to another one.
-I am far from an expert on the field ^^
+The `sources/` folder and this readme can be skipped.

+If you use a HIP installation name other than the default, make sure to edit the `.mod` files to change the dependency name!

+Play HIP normally without enabling either Converter mod.
+Then, when you are ready to convert, reload the game with the Converter mod enabled.
+Also enable the Converter+Mini mod if and only if you installed MiniSWMH!
+Load your save and export game from the Esc menu.
+Then move the mod from your `HIP/eu4_export/mod/` folder to your EU4 installation like normal.